furPedroRibeiro/furPedroRibeiro/README.md

 - 📚 I'm studying Systems Development at "Etec de Peruíbe";
 - 📖 I'm studying C#, PHP, HTML, CSS and Javascript;
-- 🎵 I like CS:GO, love song;
+- 🎵 I like CS:GO and love song;
 - 🎮 I like to play soccer, basketball and eletronic games.

 Skills: